rmander-89/breezy-hubspot-sa-poc/README.md

 # **G. Design Decisions**

-This section outlines the key design decisions made during the development of the proof of concept.
-The aim was to design an approach that mirrors how Breezy would realistically integrate with HubSpot while keeping the solution simple, scalable and aligned with best practice.
+This section highlights the key architectural decisions that shaped the proof of concept.
+Many details are covered in earlier sections, so the focus here is on the decisions that mattered most for producing a realistic and scalable integration pattern for Breezy.

-## **1. Contact as the source of truth**
+## **1. Contact as the centre of the data model**

-I chose to place trial information, usage rollups and core identity on the Contact rather than creating a trial deal pipeline.
-This avoids unnecessary clutter in the deals object, keeps trial tracking simple and allows marketing workflows to enrol customers based on contact property changes.
-It also fits more naturally with a B2C lifecycle where the household, rather than the deal, is the anchor for behaviour and communication.
+I kept the Contact as the single source of truth for identity, trial status and usage rollups.
+This avoids unnecessary trial deals and keeps lifecycle automation simple for marketing teams.
+It also fits Breezy’s B2C model where the household is the primary unit, not individual transactions.

 ## **2. Thermostat as a custom object**

-Hardware ownership is fundamental to Breezy, so a Thermostat custom object provides a clear way to model devices independently of the person.
-This supports multi device households, hardware expansions and device specific support tickets.
-It also cleanly separates the person from the device fleet, which is important for long term scalability.
-It could even allow Breezy to move towards some version of inventory management in HubSpot.
+A dedicated Thermostat object keeps hardware ownership separate from the person and supports multi device households.
+This gives Breezy a clear way to track both device level behaviour and device specific support issues.

-## **3. Subscription first, deal second**
+## **3. Subscription driven workflow**

-I used the Subscription as the primary lifecycle trigger.
-When a Subscription is created, a workflow creates the matching Subscription Deal and applies the correct recurring revenue properties.
-This approach is more reliable than attempting to update deals from Contact based workflows, which would require association labels to identify the correct deal.
-Using the Subscription as the truth source keeps the revenue reporting accurate and predictable.
+Using the Subscription as the trigger for subscription deals was a deliberate choice.
+It provides a reliable one to one relationship with a customer’s plan and avoids the complexity of trying to update the correct deal from a Contact workflow.
+It also aligns naturally with HubSpot Payments, which automatically creates the Payment and Subscription objects.

-## **4. Use of HubSpot Payments for the POC**
+## **4. HubSpot Payments vs external checkout**

-HubSpot Payments offers automatic creation of Payment and Subscription objects when a payment link is completed.
-This reduces integration effort and works cleanly with Subscription based workflows.
-If Breezy wanted to use Stripe or a custom checkout they could still link out to those, then use the HubSpot CRM API to create subscription deals and a custom subscription record, but this would require Breezy to manage renewals and cancellations themselves.
+HubSpot Payments was used in this POC because it creates Subscription, Payment and Invoice records automatically.
+If Breezy preferred Stripe or a custom checkout process they could still link out to it and then use the CRM API to create subscription deals and a custom Subscription object, but this would require Breezy to manage renewals and cancellations themselves.

-## **5. Hardware deals vs subscription deals**
+## **5. Separation of hardware and subscription revenue**

-I separated hardware revenue and subscription revenue into different pipelines.
-Hardware deals link to both the Contact and the Thermostat, while subscription deals link to the Contact and the Subscription.
-This gives Breezy clean reporting by revenue type and makes long term MRR and ARR analysis clearer.
+Hardware deals and subscription deals were kept in separate pipelines.
+This keeps reporting clean and allows Breezy to distinguish clearly between one off hardware revenue and recurring subscription revenue.

-## **6. Use of CRM Search API**
+## **6. Handling real world behaviour of the HubSpot API**

-I used the CRM Search API rather than older endpoints.
-It is faster, more flexible and allows sorting by createdate so new contacts appear immediately when testing the POC.
-Search API returns results in a specific structure, so the frontend was updated to extract the results array correctly.
+I used the CRM Search API with sorting by createdate to surface newly created contacts quickly.
+I also accounted for the short indexing delay in HubSpot’s Search API and added the necessary handling so the UI behaves predictably.

-## **7. Handling HubSpot’s indexing delay**

-HubSpot’s Search API takes a short time to index new contacts.
-In testing this was approximately eleven seconds.
-The frontend accounts for this by waiting briefly and sorting by createdate so the new record appears at the top once the platform has indexed it.
-This is a realistic integration behaviour and is handled gracefully in the user interface.

-## **8. Simulated usage rather than real ingestion**
+## **7. Simulated usage for the AI feature**

-Real usage ingestion was out of scope for this assessment, so I introduced simulated usage metrics through the backend.
-This still demonstrates how Breezy could use usage signals in AI, onboarding workflows and retention campaigns.
-The architecture anticipates a future ingestion flow where usage is synced from the Breezy platform into HubSpot as events and rollup properties.
+Usage ingestion was out of scope, so I simulated usage signals in the backend.
+This still demonstrates how Breezy could combine trial timing, usage and deal history to generate meaningful AI insights and sets the stage for a future ingestion model.

-## **9. AI as an insight layer rather than the system of record**

-The AI insight card is designed to support decision making, not replace CRM logic.
-The backend sends contact data, commercial history and simulated usage to OpenAI and displays the result in the UI.
-In a real production environment the next step would be to write the AI outputs back into HubSpot as contact properties so they can drive segmentation and automation.

-## **10. Single Express server for frontend and backend**

-I used a single Express server to serve both the API and the frontend.
-This keeps local development simple and avoids unnecessary configuration.
-The POC only requires static files and API proxies, so a combined server is the most efficient choice.

-## **11. Choosing Claude Code over a frontend only AI builder**

-I initially explored Lovable but learned it is designed for purely frontend, serverless projects.
-Since the assignment required working with an existing backend, Claude Code was the correct choice.
-This allowed me to integrate directly with the Express server and avoid working against the constraints of a tool not suited to the problem.